BenDipp/Archipelago/worlds/hitman_woa/docs/setup_en.md

-# Setup Guide for HITMAN World of Assasination
+# Setup Guide for HITMAN World of Assassination

 ## Required Software